gustavo-armenta/CookieAuthenticationSample/README.md

 	    •8/29/2013 17:22 received: sending to AuthorizeEchoConnection

-7. Goto AuthorizeEchoHub page through menu, it should display like following, which demonstrate how a signalR hub connection works
+7. Go to AuthorizeEchoHub page through menu, it should display like following, which demonstrate how a signalR hub connection works

 		SignalR Hub.
 		Only an authenticated user can connect to this Hub.